Skip to content

 - Optimism: Optimism is conceptualized in at least two ways.
 Dispositional optimism (see also Dispositional optimism) is the general expectancy of positive outcomes, while explanatory style optimism refers to whether a person believes that he or she has control or influence over events (with an optimistic person explaining the causes of negative events as external, unstable and specific).

 - Oxidative stress: Physiological stress on the body that is caused by the cumulative damage from free radicals inadequately neutralized by antioxidants.
-It is considered to be associated with ageing.
+It is considered to be associated with aging.

 - Percent of energy: The proportion of total daily energy intake constituted by a macronutrient.